revel/revel/CONTRIBUTING.md

 	$ open http://localhost:8088/revel

 Any changes you make to the site should be reflected within a few seconds.

+### Submit Pull Request

+Once you've done all of the above & pushed your changes to your fork, you can create a pull request for review and acceptance.

 ## Potential Projects